ISS position and AMS 02 pointing accuracy study

 for example how fast the Moon is setting or how short is the dusk duration.

-That is due to the ISS orbital speed (about 28000 km/h) so in one second the position of a payload like AMS 02 changes by 8 km, and its pointing precision shall vary accordingly.
+That is due to the ISS orbital speed (about 28000 km/h) so in one second the position of a payload like AMS 02 changes by 8 km, and its pointing precision shall vary accordingly (about 4 arcmin/s).
 Telescopes on ground have mounts which counterbalance Earth rotation, but AMS 02 is firmly fixed on station Truss.

 Secondarily, in astrometry the higher is the target speed (like during a fast asteroid Earth fly-by), the highest is the rate of the measures obtained for having a good approximation on position and velocity.